-“What’s not to love about counter dining?” asks a fan of “simply brilliant” Kricket – the second coming of a legendary Brixton pop-up.
+“What’s not to love about counter dining?” asks a fan of “simply brilliant” Kricket – the first permanent home for what was once a temporary gig at Pop Brixton.
 Although the owners returned to Brixton in 2018 and have also set up a flagship branch in White City, the brand’s mini rollout across the capital hasn’t resulted in the Soho branch losing any of its charm.

 Shabby-chic interiors, including industrial piping and exposed brickwork, help retain the cool vibe, while the buzzy dining counter on the ground floor creates some atmosphere.
 Those dining in a group can head to the lively basement, where there are larger tables.

-Elsewhere, Goan sausage pao are like intensely meaty mini burger buns with a mild afterglow of chilli heat, while a colourful bowl of juicy tomatoes livened up with hints of spring onion, ginger and sesame is one of several veggie options – although spice levels are toned down for Western palates.
-Desserts are an afterthought: a smooth lassi-style mango parfait was the only option when we visited.
+Elsewhere, Goan sausage pao are like intensely meaty mini burger buns with a mild afterglow of chilli heat, while a colourful bowl of juicy tomatoes livened up with hints of spring onion, ginger and sesame is one of several veggie options on the menu – although spice levels are toned down for Western palates.
+Desserts are a bit of an afterthought: a smooth lassi-style mango parfait was the only option when we visited.

 Like the food, the drinks list is influenced by Indian flavours, with a run of cocktails featuring ingredients ranging from curry leaves to green chillis.
 Otherwise, dip into the impressively international wine list, or pep up your visit with a rum-spiked masala chai.
 Pocket-friendly pricing and fun, chatty staff add to Kricket’s all-round appeal.